-Impact on Issues is designed to help League members use LWVUS public policy positions effectively at the national, state, local, and regional levels.
-The intention is to inspire Leagues to use national positions to act in their own communities.
+Impact on Issues is a publication of the League of Women Voters of the United States[®] (LWVUS).
+This document is designed to help League members use LWVUS public policy positions effectively at the national, state, local, and regional levels of government.
+The intention is to inspire Leagues to use national positions to advocate, litigate, educate, and take action to ensure accountability at all levels and in all branches of government.

-Impact on Issues has been organized so that "Taking Action" is front and center, followed by the League Principles.
-Then, for quick reference, the LWVUS public policy Positions in Brief summarize the more detailed positions presented in the sections that follow.
+Impact on Issues has been organized so that "Taking Action" is front and center, followed by the League "Principles."
+Then, for quick reference, the "Summary of Public Policy Positions" explains the more detailed positions presented in the sections that follow.
 For each of the major issue areas, the listing gives the full official statement of position in bold type.
-The history sections provide background for each position and trace significant actions and achievements.
+The history sections provide background for each position and trace significant actions and achievements as the position has been applied to policy issues.

 Since 1920, the League of Women Voters has been an activist, grassroots organization whose leaders believed that people should play a critical role in democracy.
-The League of Women Voters was founded by Carrie Chapman Catt in 1920, just six months before the 19th Amendment to the US Constitution was ratified, giving women the right to vote.
+The League was founded by Carrie Chapman Catt just six months before the 19th Amendment to the US Constitution was ratified, giving women the right to vote.